tufts-ml/covid19-forecasting/plot/README.md

 Configurations are stored in plot/config.json

 ### Two workflows are supported:
-View the charts by running a Plotly Dash app (using a local webserver) Embed the Plotly graphs in an html page
+* View the charts by running a Plotly Dash app (using a local webserver)
+* Embed the Plotly graphs in an html page

-### To run the Plotly Dash app:
+### Run the Plotly Dash app:

 ```
 $ cd plot